Chicago House Flipping Guide

 Chicago Flood Zones

+Flooding in Chicago can be a real threat to homes in certain areas.
 In 2018 in the Addison area of the city, some flooding occurred, but not near Lake Michigan.
 Other parts of the city also experienced major flooding that same year.
-So, flooding in Chicago is a real threat to homes in certain areas.

 The Illinois State Water Survey provides current and future Flood Insurance Rate Maps: